-- 8.3.
-The Crowan NDP seeks to facilitate the delivery of approximately 12 dwellings allowing sufficient space for new housing within settlement development boundaries.
+- 7.4 The Crowan Parish NDP seeks to facilitate the delivery of a minimum of 12 dwellings allowing sufficient space for new housing within settlement development boundaries.
 This is to ensure that development takes place in the most appropriate areas, to a scale which is in keeping with the settlements and contributes to preserving and enhancing the identities of the settlements within the Crowan Parish.
-Any development outside the defined boundaries are deemed exception sites and these will only be permitted where a proven demand that is acceptable to both the Crowan Parish and Cornwall Councils - 8.4.
-Table 2 sets out the policies to facilitate delivery of an estimated minimum 12 dwellings, meeting the NDP housing target.
+Any development outside the defined boundaries are deemed exception sites and these will only be permitted where a proven demand that is acceptable to both the Crowan Parish and Cornwall Councils - 7.5 Table 2 sets out the policies to facilitate delivery of an estimated minimum 12 dwellings, meeting the NDP housing target.